kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 * Two python files: `nodes.py` (for the node functions that form the data processing) and `pipeline.py` (to build the pipeline) within `src/kedro_tutorial/pipelines/data_processing` pipeline
 * A yaml file: `conf/base/parameters/data_processing.yml` to define the parameters used when running the pipeline
 * A folder for test code: `src/tests/pipelines/data_processing`
-* `__init__.py` files in the required folders to ensure that the pipeline can be imported by Python
+* `__init__.py` files in the required folders to ensure that Python can import the pipeline

 ### Add node functions

 > If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste.

-Open `src/kedro_tutorial/pipelines/data_processing/nodes.py` and add the code below, which provides two functions (`preprocess_companies` and `preprocess_shuttles`) that each take a raw DataFrame as input, convert the data in several columns to different types, and output a DataFrame containing the pre-processed data:
+Open `src/kedro_tutorial/pipelines/data_processing/nodes.py` and add the code below, which provides two functions (`preprocess_companies` and `preprocess_shuttles`) that each takes a raw DataFrame as input, convert the data in several columns to different types, and output a DataFrame containing the preprocessed data:

 <details>
 <summary><b>Click to expand</b></summary>